 - Speak up and contribute.
 Knowing when it’s time to speak up and share constructive thoughts, ideas, and solutions, which contribute to the overall success of the law practice and its cases, using empathy, social insight, tact, diplomacy, and positive persuasiveness.
 This can be as simple as asking questions and searching for solutions aimed at reducing the law practice’s most vexing productivity problems.

 - Give honest feedback.
-Knowing when it’s time to give honest feedback to co-workers, clients and vendors.
-Not just any old honest feedback – but constructive honest feedback.
+It is knowing when it’s time to give honest feedback to co-workers, clients, and vendors: not just any old honest feedback – but constructive, honest feedback.
 In a law practice, this required the leader to use other leadership skills, such as anticipating how others will react to the feedback and already have an action plan to minimize any negative impact or reaction.

 - Anticipating reactions of others and preparing to minimize the negative impact.
-The skill of anticipating the reactions of others and preparing alternatives to help minimize the negative impact is a muscle.
+The skill of predicting the reactions of others and preparing alternatives to help reduce the negative impact is a muscle.
 This skill must be exercised to remain effective.

-How to exercise the ability to predict the reactions co-workers?
+How to exercise the ability to predict the reactions of co-workers?

 - Observe how they speak when spoken to;

-- Observe their face expressions while on the phone; and
+- Observe their facial expressions while on the phone; and

-- Observe how often their express gratitude, negativity, and happy thoughts.
+- Observe how often they express gratitude, negativity, and happy thoughts.

-Use the observations to develop positive upbeat responses to their negative Nelly attitude.
+Use the observations to develop positive, upbeat responses to their negative Nelly attitude.
 This may not clean your space, but it will help you exercise how to read people.
-The better a leader is at reading their co-worker’s gloom and doom responses the faster the leader can become at facilitating positive responses.
-Being able to quickly response with a positive thought the easier it is to rally the team to do what needs to be done.
+The better a leader is at reading their co-worker’s gloom and doom responses, the faster the leader can become at facilitating positive responses.
+Being able to respond with a positive thought quickly, the easier it is to rally the team to do what needs to be done.